 Every year, AHCMC awards the Ida F. Haimovicz Visual Arts Award to a highschool student who posesses an extraordinary gift for the visual arts.
 The honor includes an opportunity to mount a solo exhibition at the Betty Mae Kramer Gallery & Music Room as well as a cash prize of $3,000 to support the advancement of a career in the visual arts.
+Below, our 2016 award recipient Zoe Hall discusses her inspirations and shares her experience as this year’s winner.

 I was immediately thrilled to learn about winning this award and having my first solo exhibition.
 It was at first hard for me to comprehend how art shows work.
 I started imagining myself lovingly decorating the walls with odd little doodles and strings of pom poms, as if I were decorating my bedroom.
 It turns out that most of my time was spent learning how to frame drawings and stretch canvases, which was a lot of work!